RoyalNordics/EGO/ai-communication.md

 1. **For each task**:
    - Update the Task Status section when you start/complete a task
    - Commit your changes using the task-completion.sh script
+   - Push and commit your changes using the task-completion.sh script
    - Document your implementation approach in this file

 2. **Integration Points**: